gibbz00/conflict/README.md

 1) Get all the open PRs from the specified repo.
 2) Check which are mergeable with origin master.
-3) Check which pass CI checks.
+3) Check which pass all CI checks.
 4) Check which are mergeable with local branch.
 5) Summarize results.